-Depending on its version, a Jenkins system requires either Java 11 or Java 8.
+Depending on its version, a Jenkins system requires either Java 11 (Oracle or OpenJDK 11) or Java 8.
 Jenkins versions 2.357 or later (and Long Term Support versions 2.361.1 or later) require Java 11, while Jenkins versions prior to 2.357 require Java 8.

-The Jenkins plugin available with Code Insight 2023 R1 or later supports Jenkins systems that run on either Java 11 or Java 8.
+The Jenkins scan-agent plugin available with Code Insight 2023 R1 or later supports Jenkins systems that run on either Java 11 or Java 8.
 (The plugin available with previous Code Insight versions supports only Jenkins systems that run on Java 8.)